Chat with us

 Shift Left Testing | Binmile Technologies

 The timing of testing initiation matters the most in any software development life cycle (SDLC).
 Starting testing procedures at a late stage in the SDLC brings disastrous results.
 That is why it is vital to do the testing part as early as possible.
 The “shift left” testing movement directly pushes testing people and managers toward the early stages of software development.
 Early and frequent testing lets testers reduce bugs and increase code quality.
-The shift left testing approach ensures that you will find no critical bugs in the deployment phase.
+The shift-left testing approach ensures you find no critical bugs during the deployment phase.
 This approach brings smart results for testing teams, managers, and software product owners.
 Read the content to know about the visible advantages of adopting the shift left testing approach in advance.
 Also, read how this approach influences software development.

 Tangible Benefits of Shift Left Testing

-The ‘Shift left’ approach supports collaboration between teams early in the phase of software development.
+The ‘Shift left’ approach supports collaboration between teams early in the software development phase.
 It lets them understand the requirements clearly and design the test cases for fixing all the failures at the earliest.
 The Shift Left approach involves the testers much earlier in the software development life cycle.
 As a result, teams understand the requirements, software design, architecture, coding, functionality, tough questions, etc. Here, testing teams come up with lots of queries for customers, business analysts, and developers.
 They can also seek clarifications and provide feedback.
 This development enables testers to get total knowledge about the product and design real-time scenarios to identify defects even before coding is done.
 Some of the tangible benefits of shift left testing for teams include:

 • Developers can quickly test code via continuous integration (CI) and test automation.